vsrinivas/fuchsia/docs/development/testing/testability_rubric.md

 The test name refers to the name of a test executable inside a `test_package` GN target which is located in the `out/default/tests.json` file located in your Fuchsia directory.
 This file is created after you run `fx build` inside of your Fuchsia directory.
-The test target and OS must match one of the tests in this list for this feature to work.
+The test name and OS must match one of the tests in this list for this feature to work.

 An example CL description should look like: